tzbob/tzbob.github.io/cpl2018/multitier/example.md

 - <!-- .element: class="fragment" --> Complex
 - <!-- .element: class="fragment" --> No guarantees
 - <!-- .element: class="fragment" --> <span class="highlight">4</span>/10 OWASP top security risks
+note:
+- owasp top ten is an awareness document for web application security
+- 4 of these issues come from problems in the boundary
+- in short, the current state of the web is pretty shitty

 <img src="img/poop.svg" id="poop"></img>